 To fully understand what doing away with PIP would really mean for Florida drivers, let's first look back at why the law was created in the first place.

 Before the PIP law was passed in 1972, Florida drivers who were involved in auto accidents had to wait for the insurance companies to prove the liability of their insured before they would pay out.
 This often led to outright denials (since proving fault can be tricky), reduced claims, and more profits for insurance companies.

-This pre-PIP era resulted in auto accident victims being for medical care since insurance companies would not pay until they had absolute proof of liability or fault.
+This pre-PIP era resulted in auto accident victims being denied coverage for medical care since insurance companies would not pay until they had absolute proof of liability or fault.
 This was clearly a problem for injured Florida drivers who were going bankrupt because of simple injuries and their exorbitant out-of-pocket treatment costs.